opflucker/NetCoreManualDI/README.md

 }
 ```

 In summary, if a class use a dependency, it receives an instance injected.
-If it also needs to control the dependency lifecycle, it receives a factory.
+If it also needs to control the dependency lifecycle, it receives a factory instead.
+If it need to share a resource with a dependency, it receives a PFA d-factory and inject the resource when creating the dependency.

 ## In ASP.NET Core
 Use DI factories in console is straighforward, as in project [NetCoreManualDI.Console](src/Presentation.Console) in file [Program.cs](src/Presentation.Console/Program.cs):